camunda/camunda-docs-manual/content/user-guide/process-engine/process-engine-concepts.md

 It is also possible to [start a process instance using the REST API](ref:/api-references/rest/#process-definition-start-process-instance).

-## Starting a Process Instance at Any Set of Activities
+## Start a Process Instance at Any Set of Activities

 The `startProcessInstanceByKey` and `startProcessInstanceById` methods start the process instance at their default initial activity, which is typically the single blank start event of the process definition.
 It is also possible to start anywhere in a process instance by using the *fluent builder* for process instances.
 The fluent builder can be accessed via the RuntimeService methods `createProcessInstanceByKey` and `createProcessInstanceById`.